Synctest-hub/.NET-MAUI-Maps-Getting-Started/README.md

 # .NET MAUI Maps Getting Started

-This repository contains samples for how to get started with the [Syncfusion .NET MAUI Maps](https://help.syncfusion.com/maui/maps/getting-started) control.
+This repository contains sample to get started with the [Syncfusion .NET MAUI Maps](https://help.syncfusion.com/maui/maps/getting-started) control.
 The .NET MAUI Maps control is a powerful data visualization component that displays statistical information for a geographical area.
 It has highly interactive and customizable features such as selection, tooltip, legends, markers, bubbles, and color mapping.

 ## Syncfusion controls